SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 Counter >> count
 	^ count
 ```
 So just accept and press proceed.
-You test should be green and you get done.
+Your test should be green and you get done.

 ![Compiler proposed a definition for your accessor.](figures/NXTDD16.png width=55&label=accessor)